 Sash Clamp vs. Parallel Jaw Clamp

-Meanwhile, the powerful sash clamp is the king of wood clamping power.
-And while most commonly used to glue up heavy duty tabletops a sash clamp can be used for many of the same jobs as parallel jaw clamps.
+Meanwhile, the robust sash clamp is the king of wood clamping power.
+And while most commonly used to glue up heavy-duty tabletops, a sash clamp can be used for many of the same jobs as parallel jaw clamps.

 How to Use a Parallel Jaw Clamp

-Once your parallel clamps arrive you’ll want to do a little playing around with them to make sure you find the best uses for a parallel clamp.
+Once your parallel clamps arrive, you’ll want to play around with them to make sure you find the best uses for a parallel clamp.

 Tips to Using

-- Glue: be careful with the glue to keep it off the clamp body – and especially off the non-mar pads.
+- Glue: be careful with the glue to keep it off the clamp body, especially the non-mar pads.

-- Framing body: the reason Bessey is #1 is they offer up the framing body that will allow you to stack two clamps perpendicular.
+- Framing body: Bessey is #1 because they offer the framing body that will allow you to stack two clamps perpendicularly.

-- Clean bars: be sure to cleanup the bars after every use.
-While pipe clamps are easy to “slide and scrape”, as a more precision tool you’ll want to keep your expensive parallel jaw clamps clean.
+- Clean bars: please be sure to clean the bars after every use.
+While pipe clamps are easy to “slide and scrape,” you’ll want to keep your expensive parallel jaw clamps clean as a more precise tool.

 Storage Racks